tebri11/en-for-designers/06-storytelling/index.md

 - My journey started at about 11 years old...
 At this age, I fell in love with art.
 I started drawing on notebooks, sometimes on the walls.
 I learned what magic you can do with two ordinary neutral colors - black and white.
 That was the point why I decided to absolve an art course called Draw Planet in Prague.
 So that was the reason why I decided to continue my studies at art school.
 At the same time, this course prepared me for the exams in high school.

-In my free time, I sketched and started painting on the wall like a professional painter.
+In my free time, I sketched and started a painting on the wall like a professional painter.
 And there is my first picture from Draw Planet and painting on the wall!

 ![image](chair.jpg)